-In the Spring of 2020, when COVID-19 was officially ruled a pandemic and life changed drastically for Americans, Dr. Colleen M. Donovan was in the middle of teaching Transition to Residency “Bootcamps” at Robert Wood Johnson Medical School.
-The Bootcamps are capstone experiences for 4th-year medical students poised to enter their intern year.
+In the spring of 2020, when COVID-19 was officially ruled a pandemic and life changed drastically for Americans, Dr. Colleen M. Donovan was in the middle of teaching Transition to Residency “Bootcamps” at Robert Wood Johnson Medical School.
+The Bootcamps are capstone experiences for fourth-year medical students poised to enter their intern year.
 Professors scrambled to come up with a solution to give students a culminating experience before graduation, but in a way that kept everyone safe.
 That very week, the university, like many across the country, had shut down.

 “We almost had to cancel simulations.
 It took a lot of creativity, computers and the Eko CORE to help get students through this process,” Donovan said.

 The solution Donovan ended up using relied on the Eko CORE to livestream vital sounds from a high-fidelity manikin, to students at home.
 The Ernest Mario School of Pharmacy Acute Care Simulation Lab was suddenly a virtual learning environment that operated a lot like a multiplayer online role-playing game (MMORPG).

 “I was physically in the lab with two other people, and, essentially, we acted as avatars,” Donovan explained.
 “Thanks to cameras that were set up around the room, students were able to see us from multiple angles.
 They were able to see the vital signs monitor.
 I provided the voice of the patient, which was actually our high-fidelity manikin.”

 Once the patient started to feel unwell, the physical part of the challenge would start.
 Students needed to coach the clinician avatar through the process of checking vital signs.

 “That’s what was super helpful with the CORE,” said Donovan, who not only played the voice of the patient, but controlled the manikin’s exam findings and vital signs through the use of a computer console.